DianaMPaun/GAMES/Guess the Number or Letter game/Readme.md

     streamlit run app.py
     ```
 ## Streamlit App
-I created a Streamlit app for this game, and you can access it by clicking here: sudoku
+I created a Streamlit app for this game, and you can access it by clicking here: [Guess the Number or Letter](https://github.com/DianaMPaun/GAMES/tree/main/Guess%20the%20Number%20or%20Letter%20game)

 ## 🖼 Screenshots